Last Updated on October 13, 2023 by Joanne Harper

 You’ll likely be pinched if you immediately attempt to handle hermit crabs upon adoption.
 This isn’t an act of aggression but one of self-defense and fear.

-Once your hermit crabs have adapted to life in captivity, they’re likelier to respond well to human interaction.
-Your presence may even be considered a pleasure source, but it’s advisable only to handle hermit crabs when necessary.
+Once hermit crabs have adapted to life in captivity, they’re likelier to respond well to human interaction.
+Your presence may be pleasurable but only handle hermit crabs when necessary.

 Do Hermit Crabs Have Personalities?